jhvanderschee/jekyllcodex/_products/feature.md

 variants:
   - name:
     price:
-price: 300
+price: 150
 ---

 You can sponsor a feature from the 'without plugins' page/library.
-I will not only give you an honourable mention on the site, but I will also allow you to suggest edits.
+I will not only give you an honourable mention on the site, but I will also let you suggest some additional functionalities of this feature.